 The E-Shot™ is a non-surgical procedure designed to be painless and safe, typically taking about thirty minutes to perform at our clinic.
 This treatment can be conducted alongside other procedures to enhance overall effectiveness and support long-term outcomes.

 During the E-Shot™, a small quantity of blood is drawn from your body, and its components, which are believed to play a role in natural healing processes, are isolated.
+The blood is processed through a centrifuge to isolate its healing components and undergo photoactivation to release growth factors.
 These components are then gently injected into the penis, aiming to support rejuvenation and enhance function.
+We also incorporate shockwave therapy and EMTT to enhance the overall treatment.

 This medical treatment is intended to promote the growth of new blood vessels and tissue, potentially revitalising the area and increasing sensitivity.
 For personalised advice and to see if the E-Shot™ is suitable for you, we recommend consulting with our healthcare professionals.